documentationfor yFiles for HTML 3.0.0.1

 }

-The SVG render mode of the GridVisualCreator provides the following CSS classes to conveniently adjust the styling of the grid:
+When the SVG render mode is used, the GridRenderer offers the following CSS classes to easily customize the grid’s appearance:

 Type CSS Class